fumes/fumes.jekyll/_posts/2016-07-13-dolce-vita.md

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-13.jpg %}

-Fact is that problems don't go away by simply ignoring them.
-Resisting is what they have always done here, like their speciality, besides Pesto.
+Fact is, that problems don't go away by simply ignoring them.
+Resisting is what they have always done here, like their speciality, alongside with Pesto.

 Most people lock themselves up and worry.
 And that's really, nothing new.